Learning to ski at 43: Discover Ski lessons at Snow Valley gets this mom back on the slopes

 Within 30 minutes, we went up our first bunny hill.

 After our first hour lesson, we had a two-hour break.
 The time is yours to do what you want and we chose to eat lunch in the restaurant and wander back out near the slopes to put our skis on and practice what we learned.

 For our afternoon lesson, we met up with Julieta and we went straight to the bunny hill.
-We reviewed what wed learned, and next part of the lesson expanded learning about turning and controlling ourselves at faster speeds.
+We reviewed what we'd learned, and the next part of the lesson expanded learning about turning and controlling ourselves at faster speeds.